jadecobra/python_tdd_exercises/CALCULATOR.md

     ================ 2 passed in 0.01s ===========================
     ```
-    - we no longer need the previous 2 tests because this new test covers the scenarios for any positive and negative number including zero
+    - we no longer need the previous tests because this new test covers the scenarios for zero, positive and negative numbers
-    - we can remove `test addition` from the TODO list since it passed and the task is completed
+    - we can remove `test addition` from our TODO list since it passed and the task is completed
     ```python
     # TODO
     # test subtraction